-SpaceX CEO Elon Musk teased in a tweet on Monday that Starlink, a worldwide broadband network created by a constellation of satellites, will double customers' internet speeds to about 300 megabits per second.
+SpaceX CEO Elon Musk teased in a tweet on Monday that the company's satellite internet service, Starlink, will double customers' internet speeds to about 300 megabits per second.
 In addition, Musk said that latency -- the time it takes to send data from one point to the next -- will drop to about 20 milliseconds later this year.

 The tweet came in response to one Starlink customer who showed speed tests ranging between 77 and 130 megabits per second.